guillaumeducuing/comments-react/README.md

         btnModalConfirm: "Confirm",
         titleModalDelete: "Delete this comment",
         connexionTitle: "Log in to add a comment",
-        connexionButton: "Log in with Google",
+        connexionButton: "Log in with Google"
-        btnLogin: "Log in with Google",
-        btnLogout: "Log out"
       }}
+      backgroundColor="#FFFFFF"
       lang={lang}
     />
   );